 No minimum qualifications are required other than transportation to the designated job site and a desire to serve.
 Low-cost State Housing is available at certain crew sites.
 Benefits include a living allowance of $7.25/hour, health care benefits, child care assistance (if eligible) and a $5,550 education scholarship award for those members that complete 1,700 hours of service.
 MCC employs a Zero Tolerance Policy for any member who uses alcohol or illegal drugs while attending an MCC project, training or event.

-For more information or to apply, contact the park manager or download an application from the Maryland Department of Natural Resource’s Maryland Conservation Corps website.
+For more information check out this Maryland Conservation Corps flyer or to apply, contact the park manager or download an application from the Maryland Department of Natural Resource’s Maryland Conservation Corps website.

 Out of State: 410-260-8DNR (8367)